team-eternity/eternity/docs/readme.txt

 * Added damage type (MOD) argument to A_BFGSpray (default: BFG_Splash).
 * Added the comp_thingsectorlight setting, which controls how things are lit in sectors with different floor and ceiling lights.
 Thanks to elf-alchemist for the contribution!
 Details here: https://github.com/team-eternity/eternity/pull/740
+* Added new ACS functions:
+  - void GiveInventory(str item_name, int amount):
+    Can be used to give all types of items, as well as health, armor, weapons, backpacks, and all types of power effects to the player.
+    Negative value of amount will mean to give maximum.
+  - void ClearInventory():
+    Takes all armor, backpack, weapons and ammunition, keys, all powers and all items except those marked with the UNDROPPABLE flag.
+  - int UseInventory(str item_name):
+    Uses and consume the item if the player has it in their inventory.
+Returns true if the use is successful, otherwise false.
+  - int GetMaxInventory(int tid, str item_name):
+    Returns the current maximum number of items a player can carry.
+    If a health/armor item is passed, returns the maximum amount of health/armor that this type of item can heal/repair.
+    If PowerArtifact is passed, it returns the duration of this artifact (if it is infinite, it returns -1).
+    If type of PowerEffect is passed directly, it returns -1 if effect is infinite by default, otherwise 1.
+* Next ACS functions has been heavily improved (thanks to DRON12261):
+  - void TakeInventory(str item_name, int amount):
+    Now, it can be used to take all types of items, as well as health, armor, weapons, backpacks, and all types of power effects from the player.
+    Also, if the function is passed a amount of item that is greater than the player actually has, the item will be taken away completely (previously, it was necessary to specify a number of items equal to what was in the player's inventory, which was a bug).
+    Negative value of amount will mean to take all.
+  - int CheckInventory(str item_name):
+    Now, it can be used to check all types of items, as well as health, armor, weapons, backpacks, and all types of power effects with the player.
+* Added new cheat codes for automap: iddkt, iddit and iddst (Doom); ravkmap, ravimap and ravsmap (Heretic).
+  Each one only works inside the automap, and moves the cursor to a remaining count-kill monster, count-item object or unexplored secret in the level.
+They're inspired from equivalent cheat codes from other ports.
+Thanks to DRON12261 for the contribution!
+* Added the comp_thingsectorlight setting, which controls how things are lit in sectors with different floor and ceiling lights.
+Thanks to elf-alchemist for the contribution!
+Details here: https://github.com/team-eternity/eternity/pull/740
+* Added support for wall texture scaling, which includes top, middle, and bottom X and Y scaling.
+* Added support for wrapping 2-sided middle textures.
+* 3DMidTex polyobjects can now work as transporters.
+Also, they no longer change their Y offsets when crossing elevations.
+* Passable 2-sided polyobject lines no longer push solid things.

 Improvements
 ------------